AB InBev: 2017 anti-competitive practices

 In May 2017, the company was criticized for reportedly engaging in anti-competitive practices after purchasing the entire supply of South African hops from SAB Hop Farms, as part of the SABMiller purchase, and making the hops unavailable to any US craft brewers.
 Similar anti-competitive claims were also made in association with the company's purchase of Roseville, Minnesota-based Northern Brewer, the biggest homebrew-supply chain in the US, through AB Inbev's venture arm ZX Ventures.

 The following month, the company was further criticized for having purchased a stake in the beer rating website RateBeer, leading to concerns that the purchase was a conflict of interest.

 2017 Casa Mia

 In July 2017, the company terminated its contract with "Casa Mia" pizzeria in Munich after the politician Ernst Dill tried to persuade the owner to ban Pegida supporters amongst his guests.
 The year before Anheuser-Busch InBev already bound the owner of "Casa Mia" by contract to interpose at any sign of political activities.
 A company spokesperson said that the contract termination was not politically motivated.

 2018 Major League Baseball and NBA advertising

-In autumn 2018, AB InBev completed deals with Major League Baseball and the NBA which will allow them to use athletes' names and images when advertising.
+In autumn 2018, AB InBev completed deals with Major League Baseball and the NBA which will allow it to use athletes' names and images when advertising.
 This is the first time in 60 years players will be seen in beer ads.
 These ads will promote safe drinking.